 Proportional Electronic Pressure Regulator Working Principle

-Our proportional electronic pressure regulator is a complete closed loop servo system consisting of two solenoid valves, an internal pressure transducer, and electronic controls.
+Our electronically controlled pressure regulator is a complete closed-loop servo system consisting of two solenoid valves, an internal pressure transducer, and electronic controls.
 Based on analog signals, the pressure is controlled by two solenoid valves to maintain precise pressure; one valve functions as inlet control, the other as exhaust.
 The pressure output is measured by an internal or an external feedback pressure transducer that provides a feedback signal to the electronic controls.
-The electronic pressure regulator is suitable for industries that require precise pressure changes at any time and monitor pressure values.